marcoalopez/GrainSizeTools/README.md

 Download
 -------------

-You can download the script in the following sites:
+You can download the script at the following sites:
 https://github.com/marcoalopez/GrainSizeTools/releases
 http://figshare.com/articles/GrainSizeTools_script/1383130